Pankaj-ID-1/HandTrackingAndGesture/README.md

   <h1>Gesture Volume Control Using OpenCV and MediaPipe</h1>
  </div>

 > This Project uses OpenCV and MediaPipe to Control system volume
+> Using the HandTrackingModule Feature are limitless
+> pyautogui library can be used to in scrolling
+> (https://github.com/Crozzers/screen_brightness_control) can be used to control the brightness through hand gesture

 ## 💾 REQUIREMENTS
 + opencv-python